otrv4/otrv4/otrv4.md

 our_dh_first.public
   The ephemeral public DH key that will be used for the intialization of the double ratchet algorithm.

-sigma (RING-SIG)
-  The 'RING-SIG' proof of authentication value.
 ```

 #### Auth-I Message